GUIDELINES FOR INTERSPIRITUAL DISCUSSION AND MENTORING

 — Thomas Merton

 When we enter into conversation with each other it is important that we maintain this same gentle and kind quality of being.
 Openness implies vulnerability, therefore we must take great care with our intentions and our words.
 Opening up to and with each other is rare and delicate occurrence.
-Therefore we take great care not to cause another person’s shy inner self to recede back into the shadows of his or her consciousness.
+Therefore we take great care not to cause another person’s shy inner self to recede back into the shadows of their consciousness.
 We create a safe and supportive container within which this contemplative process can unfold.

 Here is a set of guidelines I have compiled to help us help each other.
 It is based on fifteen years of work with contemplative teachers from many traditions with the Spiritual Paths Foundation.